lowcoder-org/lowcoder/docs/build-apps/component-guides/file-upload.md

 ## Use case: Upload images to Postman Echo API

 This example uploads images to Postman [Echo API](https://learning.postman.com/docs/developer/echo-api/), and inspects the query result whether the files are sent successfully to the remote server.
-For more details, see [Image uploader](https://cloud.openblocks.dev/apps/63a2651e660ad97d59eb4a51/view).

 <figure><img src="../../.gitbook/assets/file-upload-8.gif" alt=""><figcaption></figcaption></figure>